 If a positive record is obtained from any criminal record report, the student/applicant will be advised as to the course of action to be taken by the school, which may result in disqualification from the program, depending on the nature and severity of the offense(s).
-One felony or two misdemeanors will disqualify the student/applicant from the program.
+One felony or two misdemeanors, other than DUI convictions, will disqualify the student/applicant from the program.